-“Over the years, I’ve actually ended up interacting with people I met while I was a student at CCS.
-Of course, back then, I didn’t expect to cross paths with so many of them again.
-Fortunately, the Industrial Design program was small enough that I got the opportunity to know my peers early on.
-I still maintain valuable professional relationships with many of them today.”
+“Throughout my career, I’ve ended up interacting with several people I met as a student,” said Rhoads.
+“Back then, I didn’t expect to cross paths with so many of them again.
+Fortunately, my department was small enough that I got to know my peers early on.
+These connections evolved into valuable professional relationships, many that I continue to maintain today.”

-Outside of her career, Rhoads is active in the community.
-She is a member of the board of directors at Historic Trinity in downtown Detroit and chairman of the national board of representatives for the Leukemia and Lymphoma Society.
+Outside of her career, Rhoads is active in the Greater Detroit community.
+She is a member of the board of directors at Historic Trinity, Inc in downtown Detroit and former chairman of the national board of representatives for the Leukemia and Lymphoma Society.
+She also serves on the board of the Museum of Contemporary Art Detroit and is involved with local schools and the Michigan Art Educators Association.

 - Graduation Year: 1981